-I'm jealous of children nowadays as most schools, parents, and doctors are far more aware of the disorder than they were in my day ⏤ much less in my father's.
+I’m jealous of children nowadays as most schools, parents, and doctors are far more aware of the disorder than they were in my day ⏤ they were certainly much less in my father’s.

-They can easily help kids adapt their learning, teach them coping skills, and provide tools and optimal environments to help them thrive and promote self-actualization.
+Tody, most educational and healthcare systems can easily help kids adapt their learning, teach them coping skills, and provide tools and optimal environments that help them thrive and promote self-actualization.

 If only I had known when I was younger, I would have finished college earlier, jumped into business sooner (or found a job that would have better fit my skills), and avoided some of the difficult conversations and relationships that I’ve damaged over the years.

-If you're avoiding it because you'd rather not know, I understand.
-But know that you are not only hurting yourself but also affecting the people around you, like it or not.
+If you’re avoiding it because you’d rather not know, I understand.
+But know that you are not only hurting yourself but also you may be affecting the people around you, like it or not.

-“This above all: to thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man.” ⏤ William Shakespeare in Hamlet
+I also like this Shakespearean passage from Hamlet, where Polonius said: “This above all: to thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man.”